 Overall, I don’t believe one can lose choosing either version of the Spyderco Native 5 CPM S110V…and that’s a good thing.

-Bottom Line: Solid EDC choice for those wanting super steel in a sturdy package
+Top notch steel and a well made G10 handle make this Native 5 a solid choice.
+Solid EDC choice for those wanting super steel in a sturdy package.